Emergency Preparedness

 • Toys

-• Halters, hoof pick, lead ropes, and spare ropes
+• Halters, lead ropes, spare ropes, hoof pick

-• Three days’ worth of food and water (please note that a single horse requires a minimum of 20 litres of water a day)
+• Feed and water for 3 days (a single horse requires a min of 20 litres a day)

-• Instructions outlining feeding requirements and care (in waterproof cover)
+• Laminated instructions of feeding requirements and care

 • Temporary fencing or an electric fence kit including fence cutters and a mallet

-• Knife and bailing twine, duct tape, and large cable ties
+• Knife and bailing twine, duct tape, large cable ties

 • Fly repellent